 A: Inclusive means all people living, working and playing together in a society with equal status, position and opportunities.
 People with disabilities are often excluded and segregated, not necessarily by intention, but by the nature of the community and society.
 Inclusive living is all abled people welcoming all types of people.

 Q: Why is inclusive living important?

-A: Individuals with special needs have a right to live, work and socialize in their home communities.
-By establishing inclusive social and living models that offer different levels of social engagement and community building opportunities, everyone has an opportunity to live in a more diverse setting, which unites people of all ages.
-No one in our community deserves to be left out or segregated because they are considered “different”.
+A: Individuals with disabilities have a right to live, work and socialize in their home communities.
+By establishing inclusive social and living models that offer different levels of social engagement and community building opportunities, everyone has an opportunity to live in a more diverse environment, which unites people of all ages.
+No one deserves to be left out and isolated because they are considered “different."

 Q: What would the ratio be for an ideal housing model?

-A: The ratio that has worked in other states is 25% of people with disabilities, 75% without disabilities.
+A: The ratio that has worked in other states is 25-30% of people with disabilities, 70-75% without disabilities.
 Our first building may be closer to 35% people with disabilities along side 65% non-disabled people.

 Q: Is CCHI a Real Estate Company?

 A: No. CCHI is a non profit charitable organization that is helping to facilitate creating inclusive and diverse communities in Illinois.